wtsi-hgi/wes-qc/docs/wes-qc-prepare-resources.md

 ## Preparing the 1000 Genomes sample data

-The SampleQC stage of the WES-QC pipline uses data from 1000 genomes to run clustering and form super populations.
+The SampleQC stage of the WES-QC pipeline uses data from 1000 genomes to run clustering and form super populations.

 ### Prerequisites
 - Access to a Linux/Unix environment
 - `wget` installed
 - `bcftools` installed
+- `bgzip` and `tabix` installed (you can install it with `samtools` package)
 - (optional) Cluster with LSF job scheduling system (`bsub` commands)
 - Sufficient storage space for genomic data